dulaagamage/Flame-Jumper/README.md

 - **CSS3** – Styling, responsive design, and animations
 - **JavaScript (ES6)** – Game logic, event handling, and audio control
 - **Audio API** – Sound effects synced with gameplay

 ---

+## 🛠️ Prerequisites

+Before you dive in, make sure your machine is all set up with:

+- **A modern web browser** (Chrome, Firefox, Edge, Safari) — to run the game smoothly
+- **Python 3** (optional) — if you want to spin up a quick local server using the built-in HTTP server
+- **VS Code Live Server extension** (optional) — for seamless one-click local hosting

+---